k2-fsa/text_search/README.txt

 @dataclass
 class TextSource:
       name: str  # might be a filename
-      text: np.ndarray  # the text, probably as a sequence of bytes but could be utf-32.
+      text: np.ndarray  # the text, probably as a sequence of bytes but could be utf-32 i.e. np.uint32.
                         # Length of the array may not be >= 2**32.